-“The fire cost me a lot of years of breeding, many mothers and pollen plants, rare seeds and clones.
+“The fire destroyed mother plants and pollen plants, rare seeds and clones.
 Since then, I’ve reached out across the world for the dankest genetics and the best breeding collaborators.
 My new strains are dynamite.
 I secured heirloom clones such as Exodus Cheese, Tiny Bomb and Bloodwreck so I can grow grow pure Cheese strains as well as delicious hybrids I’ve made from Cheese genetics, such as Lemon Stilton.
 Long-time growers who’ve been growing my strains for years are very happy with the new strains we’ve released in the past two years.”

-Subcool, who suffers from a potentially fatal genetically-triggered respiratory disease and was in very poor health after fleeing the deadly California fires, says he’s been rejuvenated by moving out of California.
+Subcool, who suffers from a potentially fatal genetically-triggered respiratory disease and was in very poor health after fleeing the deadly California fires, says leaving California rejuvenated him.

-“I tried to comply with California’s legalized cannabis program, and spent a lot of money on compliance attorneys, but the state’s regulators want to make it hard for connoisseur, high-quality growers and breeders like me to operate.
-The fire was terrible, but it forced me to move onward and upward.
+“I tried so hard to comply with California’s legalized cannabis program, and spent a lot of money on compliance attorneys, but the state’s regulators make it hard for connoisseur, high-quality growers and breeders like me to operate there.
 Here in Arizona, I have wonderful new friends, the smartest business partners, and huge grow ops to enjoy and work in,” Subcool says.